Hernia is due to a defect in muscle wall

 A hernia is a weakness in the abdominal muscle wall through which abdominal contents (intestines or other parts of the bowel) protrude out to cause a bulge over the groin.
-Inguinal hernia is the commonest and occur especially in men; with up to third developing on both sides.
-Elderly men are at higher risk of getting hernias, although younger men can also get them if they are into strenuous physical activities.
+Inguinal hernia is commonest in ageing men; with up to third developing on both sides.
+Elderly men have higher risk of getting hernias due to combination of weakened muscles and obesity as they age, although younger men can also get them if they are into strenuous physical activities.
 The hernia causes discomfort and even pain if its contents become stuck.
 Even if it does not become stuck, hernias tend to enlarge over time and will eventually need surgery.

 The only way to stop the hernia from becoming worse is to repair the defect surgically.
 The repair can be done by conventional (open) or laparoscopic (key-hole) surgery.

 This is the traditional method because all types of hernia, big or small can be handled.
 However, the recovery takes longer as the wound pain and induration takes longer to settle.
 Open method is cheaper, but the disadvantage is the longer recovery time.

 Under spinal or general anaesthesia, an incision is made over the groin.
 After splitting the muscle layer, the hernia sac is dissected, opened and any intestine / contents are pushed back into the abdomen.
 The weakened area is repaired and the defect is reinforced with a synthetic mesh or with sutures.
 The surgery usually takes less than 1 hour.

 Mesh repair in open hernia surgery

 Hernias can also be repaired through small incisions.
 Advantages of this technique include faster recovery time, small scars and less postoperative pain.
 Laparoscopic method also cost more because of the added cost of the laparoscopic instruments and consumables.